If you have questions about WCET these FAQs do not answer, contact our knowledgeable and friendly staff at firstname.lastname@example.org.

-WCET is a membership-based organization with institutional or organizational memberships.
-For a single membership fee, any administrator, staff, faculty, or student can take advantage of WCET resources and benefits.
+WCET is a membership-based organization with institutional, organizational, or corporate memberships.
+For a single, organization wide membership fee, any administrator, staff, faculty, or student can take advantage of WCET resources and benefits.
 Learn more about joining WCET.
 WCET has members across the U.S., various Canadian provinces, and in Australia.

-wcetMIX is WCET’s online community platform used to discuss important topics and ideas and to share news, announcements, articles, and events. wcetMIX is where we house member-only resources, including topic overviews, such as the WCET Closer Look guides.
+wcetMIX is WCET’s virtual community platform where members discuss important topics and ideas and WCET staff and members share news, announcements, articles, and events. wcetMIX is where we house member-only resources, including topic overviews, such as the WCET Closer Look guides.

 wcetMIX communities are reserved for WCET members, members of the State Authorization Network (SAN), event registrants, and may also be used for other invitation-only groups.
 Learn more about wcetMIX and join WCET’s member communities.

-wcetNEWS is a member-only community and email list used to distribute WCET’s two weekly member newsletters, which include the article digest, job postings from WCET members, announcements, and breaking news of general interest to our members, and our ever-popular movie reviews.
+wcetNEWS is a member-only community and email list used to distribute WCET’s two weekly member newsletters, which include the article digest, job postings from WCET members, announcements, breaking news of general interest to our members, and our ever-popular movie reviews.

 wcetDISCUSS is a moderated discussion community reserved for WCET members.
 The list puts you in touch with higher education professionals from institutions and organizations in the U.S. and internationally.
-Have a question about how others address a policy issue or about design solutions to certain educational technology challenges?
+Have a question about how others address a policy issue or about design solutions to certain digital learning or educational technology challenges?
 This community is a quick and easy way to access ideas and get input from your peers.
 You can participate in discussions by sending emails to wcetDISCUSS.
-You can also create an account and log in to our online platform to participate.
+You can also create an account and log in to our online platform, wcetMIX, to participate.

 Digital learning is a broad look at the landscape of learning in higher education that can be and is enhanced by technology.
 It is not only online learning or simply bringing a piece of technology into a physical classroom, but rather encompasses how technology embeds into the DNA of learning to change opportunity, access, and promote competency in higher education.